AOSSIE-Org/PictoPy/README.md

     pip install -r requirements.txt

     ```
+    Note: python 3.13 and above are not compatible with this project currently.

 4.  **Missing System Dependencies:** Some dependencies might need system-level libraries like `libGL.so.1` (often needed by OpenCV).
 Install the appropriate packages based on your distribution: